deniszholob/factorio-cheat-sheet/CONTRIBUTING.md

 ## What you will need before you begin:

-1. Ensure NodeJS version 18.12.1 LTS is installed on your system.
+1. Ensure [NodeJS](https://nodejs.org/) version 18.12.1 LTS or later is installed on your system.
-2. Clone the repository.
+2. Install [VSCode](https://code.visualstudio.com/) v1.74 or later
+3. Clone the repository using git cli or ui like github desktop/sourcetree/gitkraken etc...
+4. Open the cloned folder using VSCode and install recommended extensions
-3. Run `npm install` in the folder that you've just cloned to ensure you have all dependencies that are needed for development.
+5. Run `npm run i` in the folder that you've just cloned to ensure you have all dependencies that are needed for development.

 ## Hidden Files in VSCode